-I teach the following courses at the Atlantic School of Theology.
+I teach a variety of courses at the Atlantic School of Theology.
 In addition to covering the basics for graduate-level survey and language requirements, I try to offer a representative rotation of courses from the three parts of Tanakh by covering selections from the Law, the Prophets, and the Writings.

 Hebrew Bible (Fall 2018): One of two requirements in the Biblical Foundations series, this course surveys the Hebrew Bible/Old Testament and explores its historic role as Jewish and Christian Scripture.